-Filing for bankruptcy is a big step, which will have long-term financial implications.
+Filing for consumer or business bankruptcy is a big step, which will have long-term financial implications.
 However, it also presents you with the opportunity to wipe the slate clean and start fresh, free from quickly-escalating debt.

 What not to do before your bankruptcy filing